Uracil: Laboratory

 Uracil can also be synthesized by a double decomposition of thiouracil in aqueous chloroacetic acid.

 Photodehydrogenation of 5,6-diuracil, which is synthesized by beta-alanine reacting with urea, produces uracil.

+Prebiotic

+In 2009, NASA scientists reported having produced uracil from pyrimidine and water ice by exposing it to ultraviolet light under space-like conditions.
+This suggests a possible natural original source for uracil.
+In 2014, NASA scientists reported that additional complex DNA and RNA organic compounds of life, including uracil, cytosine and thymine, have been formed in the laboratory under outer space conditions, starting with ice, pyrimidine, ammonia, and methanol, which are compounds found in astrophysical environments.
+Pyrimidine, like polycyclic aromatic hydrocarbons (PAHs), a carbon-rich chemical found in the Universe, may have been formed in red giants or in interstellar dust and gas clouds.

+Based on 12C/13C isotopic ratios of organic compounds found in the Murchison meteorite, it is believed that uracil, xanthine, and related molecules can also be formed extraterrestrially.
+Data from the Cassini mission, orbiting in the Saturn system, suggests that uracil is present on the surface of the moon Titan.
+In 2023, uracil was observed in a sample from 162173 Ryugu, a near-Earth asteroid, with no exposure to Earth's biosphere, giving further evidence for synthesis in space.

 Reactions

 Uracil readily undergoes regular reactions including oxidation, nitration, and alkylation.
 While in the presence of phenol (PhOH) and sodium hypochlorite (NaOCl), uracil can be visualized in ultraviolet light.
 Uracil also has the capability to react with elemental halogens because of the presence of more than one strongly electron donating group.

 Uracil readily undergoes addition to ribose sugars and phosphates to partake in synthesis and further reactions in the body.
 Uracil becomes uridine, uridine monophosphate (UMP), uridine diphosphate (UDP), uridine triphosphate (UTP), and uridine diphosphate glucose (UDP-glucose).
 Each one of these molecules is synthesized in the body and has specific functions.

 When uracil reacts with anhydrous hydrazine, a first-order kinetic reaction occurs and the uracil ring opens up.
 If the pH of the reaction increases to > 10.5, the uracil anion forms, making the reaction go much more slowly.
 The same slowing of the reaction occurs if the pH decreases, because of the protonation of the hydrazine.
 The reactivity of uracil remains unchanged, even if the temperature changes.